Digital Dance Mix Vol. 1 Namie Amuro: Reception

-Digital Dance Mix Vol. 1 Namie Amuro received generally mixed to poor reviews.
+Digital Dance Mix Vol. 1 Namie Amuro was not considered a commercial success.
+It sold 49,186 copies in its first week of release, placing number 2 in the Famitsu Top 30 for week 2 in 1997.
+Sales reached 100,000 copies by April 1997, and 116,553 copies by November 1997.
+The game received generally mixed to poor reviews.
 Praise was directed to the detailed model of Namie Amuro, while criticism focused on the game's lack of interactivity and its small amount of content, with only two songs included.

-In an unscored review, the Japanese Sega Saturn Magazine stated that the game's content "seemed to still be in the planning stages", and wished that there was more interactivity in the gameplay.
-A March 1997 review for the Hungarian magazine 576 Kbyte praised the high-resolution model of Amuro, but called the game "a video clip emulator" and considered it to not have lasting appeal.
-In an April 1997 review, the English Sega Saturn Magazine lauded Amuro's model and the game's high framerate, but panned the minigames.
-The publication deemed the title "spectacularly without point" for anyone other than fans of Amuro, and wrote that it was "very expensive considering what it offers".
+Writing for Game Criticism, Wataru Hayashimura praised the technical achievement of making the game for the Saturn, and speculated that it might lead to a port of Virtua Fighter 3 for the system.
+However, he criticized the dance animations for seeming stiff and robotic, and unfavorably compared the game's animation and use of music to PaRappa the Rapper.
+Hayashimura ultimately considered Digital Dance Mix "an experiment that should really be conducted on a desk".

-The game sold 49,186 copies in its first week of release, placing number 2 in the Famitsu Top 30 for week 2 in 1997.
-It reached 100,000 copies sold by April 1997, and 116,553 copies by November 1997.
+In an unscored review, the Japanese Sega Saturn Magazine stated that the game's content "seemed to still be in the planning stages" and wished that there was more interactivity in the gameplay.
+Hungarian magazine 576 Kbyte praised the high-resolution model of Amuro but called the game "a video clip emulator" and considered it to not have lasting appeal.
+The English Sega Saturn Magazine lauded Amuro's model and the game's high framerate, but panned the minigames.
+The publication deemed the title "spectacularly without point" for anyone other than fans of Amuro and wrote that it was "very expensive considering what it offers".

-Retrospective commenters identified the game as a precursor to other rhythm games, including Sega's Hatsune Miku: Project Diva series, of which several games were developed by AM2.
+Retrospective commenters have identified Digital Dance Mix as a precursor to other music and rhythm games, including Bust a Groove (1998), Space Channel 5 (1999), and the Hatsune Miku: Project Diva series.